- 1. Homemade Method to Naturally Kill Ants in Your House

 For me, the homemade insecticidal soap is the most effective thing I’ve ever seen to kill ants on contact.

-If you happen to have a bees’ nest (or more likely, a wasps’ nest), check out our 2013 method for getting rid of a wasp nest.
+If you happen to have a bees’ nest (or more likely, a wasps’ nest), check out how to get rid of wasps and a wasp nest.

 Fruit Flies, Too?